iccmr-plymouth/Quantum-BCI/README.md

-# Types of experiments
+Experiments
 Please check the [experiments](https://github.com/satvik-venkatesh/Quantum-BCI/tree/main/experiments) folder.

 As mentioned above, data.csv contains the raw EEG + ground truth labels.
 Here, I am altering my mental state.
 In data_alpha.csv, you will see a basic calculation using threshold-dependent values for alpha power without the machine learning.
+The experiments are indexed as OC_1, OC_2, etc.

 # Data preprocessing